-The first step in prepping your tires is to clean them properly.
+The first step in prepping your tires is to cut or grind, then clean them properly.
 Our Grip-Bite Aqua Race Tire Cleaner removes the mold release from new tires, opens the pores of the tire to better accept tire prep and cleans foreign material off used tires.

 To use, spray the tire with the cleaner and let it sit for 3-5 minutes.
 Do not let dry.
 Pressure wash or scrub briskly with wet microfiber towel, then rinse and allow to dry.

 For your Qualifying Tires, we make Grip-Bite Red.
 The application of this product will accelerate tire action and conditions the tire surface each time it is used.
 It works great on asphalt as well as dirt track tires.
 It builds bite and grip without softening the tire.
 Using Grip-Bite Red right before a race will help the tires "fire off" faster, meaning that they get up to ideal operating temperature providing up to three fast laps for a better qualifying attempt.

 To use, we recommend applying it at the track.
 Wearing rubber gloves, spray and soak the tire thoroughly.
 Let stand 2-3 minutes, but do not let it dry.
 Pressure wash or scrub the tire with a wet microfiber cloth.
 Rinse thoroughly with water.
 Either dry with a microfiber cloth or allow to air dry.

 Grip Bite Red can also be used during the week as a base coat super prep before using our other treatments.